Tray with delicious food on the plane, business class travel

 • ARC/BSP Cash, IATA EasyPay, and corporate or virtual cards for B2B payments between airlines and travel agencies.
 In this case, a travel agency acts as a merchant of record, collecting payments from travelers and then making payouts to the airline.

-Though a payment happens once or shortly after an order is created, the associated capabilities apply earlier in the process — starting from the flight shopping step.
+Though a payment happens when or shortly after an order is created, the associated capabilities apply earlier in the process—starting from the flight shopping step.

 Payment capabilities